Granite countertops usually last at least 10-20 years. However, from time to time things happen. It is part of life.

 Refinishing and Resurfacing

 Often if you do not clean your granite countertops correctly, over time the stone dulls.
 You might need to polish the granite using a countertop polish or even refinish the countertop.

 To be clear, the shine on the stone comes from the finish.
 If the polish does not work, then you might need to resurface your granite countertop or even a new countertop installation.

 A piece of advice from our experts on what to do with your old granite countertop.

 Hairline cracks happen naturally in the granite countertops.
 They are tiny, almost invisible cracks that do not affect the cleaning, use, or quality of your counter.

 Separated cracks, on the other hand, are visible.
 They can get worse if you do nothing.
-Often you can repair a separated crack in granite countertop by filling in the gaps with an epoxy glue that matches the color of the stone.
+Often you can repair a separated crack in the granite countertop by filling in the gaps with an epoxy glue that matches the color of the stone.

 Some granite professionals even use some of the granite dust from where the break occurs to color the epoxy glue.